 Every year I put together an advent calendar full of awesome Christmas activities.
 Visiting shows.
 Checking out special light shows.
 Making special crafts.
 It is a lot of fun.

 Let’s be real though.
 Sometimes those fun things just aren’t in the cards.
 Expecting things to go exactly to plan for 24 days isn’t very realistic.
-Kids (and sometimes Moms!) get sick.
+Kids (and sometimes parents!) get sick.
 The weather doesn’t cooperate.
 Supplies don’t get bought – whoops!

 I have learned to keep these last minute advent activities in my back pocket.
 They require pretty much no planning or special supplies so they are great for times when plans just don’t work out.

 Last Minute Advent Activities That Require Almost No Planning